The View Stage Window

-The stage window is the landing page of the view when creating or importing views, and it is entirely devoted to the construction of views, which are the primary resources of Rulex Studio.
+The stage window is the landing page of the view when it is created or imported, and the user has modify permission on it (and Rulex Studio license allows editing).
+It is entirely devoted to the construction of views, which are the primary resources of Rulex Studio.
 To know more about views, go to the corresponding page.

 On the stage window, users can configure their view and define its properties by using the provided tools, such as datasets, variables, dialogs and reports.